SmartThingsCommunity/api-app-subscription-example-js/README.md

 ### Prerequisites
 - A [SmartThings](https://smartthings.com) account
 - The [SmartThings CLI](https://github.com/SmartThingsCommunity/smartthings-cli#readme) installed
 - [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed

-- [ngrok](https://ngrok.com/) or similar tool to create a secure tunnel to a publically available URL
+- [ngrok](https://ngrok.com/) or similar tool to create a secure tunnel to a publicly available URL

+Note that as an alternative to running the app locally you can use [Glitch](glitch.com) to host your app.
 ## Instructions

 ### 1. Set up your server

-#### When running locally and tunneling using ngrok or similar tool
+#### If running locally and tunneling using ngrok or similar tool
 Clone [this GitHub repository](https://github.com/SmartThingsCommunity/api-app-subscription-example-js), cd into the directory, and install the Node modules with NPM:
 ```